 The Office of Fellowships and Community Engagement (OFCE) provides information and assistance to graduate students to help them become more successful in their search for funding outside of the UA.

-Georgia Ehlers, Director – Georgia wrote her first grant proposal as a graduate student.
-After her initial experience, she vowed to never write another one.
-However, approximately $20M later in grant money, she is dedicated to assisting graduate students in their fundraising endeavors.
+Georgia Ehlers, Director – Georgia Ehlers has raised over $20M in grant money and is dedicated to assisting graduate students in their fundraising endeavors.
 As well as working with applicants to external fellowships, Georgia also manages the UA Peace Corps Coverdell Fellows Program.

 Each year, the OFCE works directly with 200 – 250 graduate students applying for fellowships.
+Approximately 80% of the NSF GRFPs awarded to students at the UA have been supported through this office.
 Additionally, the office provides educational opportunities for all graduate students at the UA through workshops and newsletters.
 The office is dedicated to the success of all graduate students in developing their grant writing skills.